 AMPEL students may take courses limited to those offered in the Core Curriculum of the Master’s program prior to the completion of the bachelor's, inclusive of:

 - EDLP 300: Leading Learning Organization and any one or two of the following:

 - EDFS 355: Data Analysis for Decision Making

 - EDLP 310: Effecting and Managing Change

-In summary, AMPEL students are expected to take 6 credit hours of EDLP core coursework during their senior year, but may take an additional 3 credit hours, for a total of 9.
+In summary, AMPEL students are expected to take 6 credit hours of EDLP core coursework during their senior year, but may take a total of 9.
 A culminating total of 33 credit hours are needed to earn the Master’s.
 The remaining core courses will be taken after completion of the bachelor's degree.

 The comprehensive examination is taken in the last semester prior to graduation.
 The examination consists of an oral presentation of a portfolio built throughout the program.

 Requirements for Advancement to Candidacy for the Degree of Master of education

 Students in the accelerated program are expected to maintain a high degree of academic and professional standing.
 A minimum cumulative undergraduate GPA of 3.25 is required for continuation in the M.Ed. program, through the completion of the undergraduate degree.
 Once fully enrolled as a graduate student, AMPEL participants must adhere to the same standards defined in the Catalogue as other students in the Master of Education Program in Educational Leadership.